csebooks/cybersecurity/content.en/CyberSecurity_Concepts/security_threats_and_vulnerabilities_in_e-business.md

 Department of Computer Science, Berhampur University Email: snt.cs@buodisha.edu.in, skk.rs.cs@buodisha.edu.in, skd.cs@buodisha.edu.in

+**Abstract**
-Abstract The Explosive Growth of business, science and other areas has lead to abundant data.
+The Explosive Growth of business, science and other areas has lead to abundant data.
 We are drowning in data, but starving for knowledge which has brought into concept called as Data Mining.
 Data Mining is extraction of implicit, potentially useful and unknown knowledge from huge amount of data.
 Data mining techniques can very well be used for security applications.
 The permission to access data may cause threat to privacy and security of user’s information.
 This chapter deeply focuses on the security aspects of data mining and possible solution techniques.
 Moreover, we also highlight some privacy issues due to data mining like intrusion detection.

-Keywords: Security threat, E-business, Malware analysis, Vulnerability, E-business at- tacks
+**Keywords**: Security threat, E-business, Malware analysis, Vulnerability, E-business at- tacks

-Cybersecurity in Parallel and Distributed Computing.
-Edited by Dac-Nhuong Le et al. Copyright c© 2018 Scrivener Publishing

 ## Introduction to E-Business